VictorXSun/XSunEC-Docs/integration/Fiat24_Connection_Guide_v1.2.md

 - Fiat24 integration exposes **no private keys** or user data.
 - API requests executed anonymously for verification only.
 - DNS TXT record serves as digital ownership proof.
+- All PII (emails, partial addresses, account identifiers) is redacted in the public version.
+Unredacted evidence is stored in a private compliance pack for audit on request.

 > Compliance Reference: Swiss FINMA RegTech framework + GDPR Art.
 25 (Data Protection by Design).